thakurhimself/tech-learnings/react.md

 Components with many state updates spread across many event handlers can get overwhelming.
 For these cases, you can consolidate all the state update logic outside your component in a single function, called a reducer.

+-> Consolidate state logic with a reducer:
+To reduce complexity and keep all your logic in one easy-to-access place, you can move the state logic into a single function outside your component, called a "reducer".
+Reducers are a different way to handle state.
+You can migrate from useState to useReducer in three steps:

+1. **Move** from setting state to dispatching actions.
+	Managing state with reducers is slightly different from directly setting state.
+Instead of telling React "what to do" by setting state, you specify "what the user just did" by dispatching "actions" from your event handlers.
+	Example:

+	`
+		dispatch({
+			type: 'added',
+			id: nextId++,
+			text: text
+		})
+	`

+	The object you pass to dispatch is called an "action".
+It is regular JS object.
+It should contain the minimal information about what happened.
+An action object can have any shape.
+By convention, it is common to give it a string type that describes what happened, and pass any additional info in other fields.

+2. **Write** a reducer function.
+	A reducer funciotn is where you put your state logic.
+It takes two arguments , the current state and the action object, and it returns next state:

+	`
+		// use switch statement to track actions. just like redux

+		function reducerFunc(state, action) {
+			switch(action.type) {
+				case 'added': {
+					return [...state, { id: action.id, text: action.text }]
+				}

+				default: { throw Error('Unknown action: ' + action.type }
+			}
+		}

+		// use braces so that variables declared inside of different cases don't clash with each other.
+	`

+	React will set the state to what you return from the reducer.
+Because the reducer function takes state as an argument, you can declare it outside of your component.
+This decreases the indentation level and can make your code easier to read.

+3. **Use** the reducer from your component.
+	Import the useReducer Hook from React and replace the useState with it.

+	`
+		import { useReducer } from 'React';

+		const [tasks, dispatch] = useReducer(tasksReducer, initialTasks);
+	`

+	The useReducer Hook takes two arguments:
+	* A reducer function
+	* An initial state

+	And it returns:
+	* A stateful value
+	* A dispatch function (to "dispatch user actions to the reducer)

+	You can move the reducer to a different file.
+Component logic can be easier to read when you separate concerns like this.
+Now the event handlers only specifiy what happened by dispatching actions, and the reducer function determines how the state updates in response to them.

+-> Writing reducers well:
+Two tips:

+1. Reducers must be pure : like state updater functions, reducers run during rendering (actions are queued until the next render).
+This means they must be pure - same inputs always result in the same output.
+They should not send requests, schedule timeouts, or perform any side effects (operations that impact things outside the component).
+They should update objects and arrays without mutations.

+2. Each action describes a single user interaction, even if that leads to multiple changes in the data.